We’re Cycling from England to India!

 10 months of hard graft behind us, our money was saved, a vague route was planned and we were almost ready to go.
 Then, two weeks before our leaving date disaster struck and we had to return to the UK (you can find out a bit more about that here).
 Long story short, we would be in the UK for a prolonged period of time.

 This is the point we started Veggie Vagabonds and also started to think about our responsibility as people and travellers.
 We wanted to keep exploring the world but knew how detrimental flying was to the environment.
 Countless destinations we’d visited had been destroyed because of human impacts and pollution.
 It was time to cut down our carbon footprint and encourage others to do the same.
-So, in 2017 we made the decision to stop flying for good.
+In 2017 we made the decision to stop flying for good.

 Flying was now no longer an option and we still needed to remain in the UK so we had to get creative with our adventures.
 Soon we realised the best way to do this was on two wheels and it wasn’t long before we were keen cycle tourers.